 Pope bucked those odds.

-She grew up in Barbourville, wherein as a younger woman she watched her dad and mom take turns enrolling in Union College to earn their bachelor’s degrees and start new careers – her mother as a high faculty English teacher and her father as a National Park Service ranger.
+She grew up in Barbourville, wherein as a younger woman, she watched her dad and mom take turns enrolling in Union College to earn their bachelor’s degrees and start new careers – her mother as a high faculty English teacher and her father as a National Park Service ranger.
 I grew up seeing them do this, and, with my mom being a trainer, I turned into constantly thrown into the schooling gadget,” she says.

 Editorial Cartoons on Education